kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="the-problem"></a>
 ## The Problem
-Recreating the setup was a pain in the a**.
+Recreating this setup was a pain in the a**.
 Since I was only refactoring parts of the site code and not the whole site itself, not every part was needed.

 For example: I didn't need all the dependencies listed in the `package.json` and `bower.json` files.
 I just needed the ones related to the code pieces I was refactoring, so I had to spend some time removing the listed dependencies.

 OK...that was more of an inconvenience than a pain in the a**.
 But setting up the CSS build again?
 That sucked.

 Again, I'm a fan of how well Bootstrap does responsive web design and I based my LESS setup around that.
-My `.less` files were named based on media queries pre-defined by Bootstrap.
+My `.less` files were named based on Bootstraps's pre-defined set of media queries.

 So since Bootstrap has a media query called `@media (min-width: 1200px)`, I have a file called `min-width-1200.less` that contains the following code: